Why Some Retailers Are Growing While Others Are Shrinking During the Pandemic

 As far back as late March, Bass Pro Shops was deemed “essential” because of its firearms department—a core category for the business.
 Without a hunting division, REI, MEC, and others were barred from operating stores for weeks.
 By contrast, in many cities across the nation, Bass Pro kept its doors open.

-“It changes the calculus,” says Cara Salpini, an editor at Retail Dive in Washington, D.C., discussing the effects of shutting down stores for even a short period.
+“It changes the calculus,” said Cara Salpini, an editor at Retail Dive in Washington, D.C., discussing the effects of shutting down stores for even a short period.

 It’s a simple point but an important one: Every week, every day, every hour of lost sales eventually works its way down to the bottom line.
 That money has to come from somewhere.
 And given that re-openings have mostly taken place gradually, with store hours and capacities limited, fewer employees are needed to handle each location of a large operation like REI—an added incentive to let people go.